 - Greater marketing confidence

 Best of all, direct mail with proven A/B-tested strategies consistently outperforms generic, untested mailers, making your investment more efficient and your message more powerful.
+When you look at direct mail vs email, the tangible nature of mail provides a "shelf life" that allows tested creative to work much harder for your budget.

 Final Thoughts